Koh Chang and Koh Kood – Island touring with friends

 In the evening I tried an authentic Green Curry whilst enjoying the sunset.
 We stayed in a picturesque bungalow near the port, and as night fell reunited with friends in a local bar.
 This led to meeting locals and walking to a beach before one local invited us to continue drinking.
 We declined, heading to a tree house in the palms and taking a fully clothed dip in the sea.
 The millions of tiny, illuminous plankton in the shallow water were a real spectacle.
 Our last day was more relaxed, recovering from the Sangsom we had consumed.
 Tom and I scooted several hair raising roads and took turns to film the views.
-One of the highlights was a strikingly quiet shore with coastal rocks where we captured one last sunset.

 One night in Bangkok